top of page

 Ìyalájé Ọbàtálá ni Ifè

-In the cosmological system of the ancient Yorùbá Empire in present day southwest Nigeria -- and now in the modern Yorùbá dispersion in the Americas -- Olódùmarè is the all-knowing, benevolent, infinite, just and ever-present Supreme Being.
+In the cosmological system of the ancient Yorùbá Empire in present day southwest Nigeria -- and now in the global Yorùbá dispersion -- Olódùmarè is the silent, unseen and ever-present Supreme One.
+Olódùmarè is the Author of Peace, Love and Bliss.

-Olódùmarè is too vast to comprehend and describe completely; however, in this article, I offer my humble experience with Olódùmarè, also spelled Èdùmàrè, our Creator, as follows:
+Olódùmarè is too vast to comprehend and describe completely.
+In this excerpt from my upcoming book, I offer my humble experience with Olódùmarè, also spelled Èdùmàrè, our Creator, as follows:

 • Etymology of Olódùmarè